tadpol/Avrian-Jump/README.markdown

 would be assembled into machine code, seemed like like a resonable reduction.
 With that I could take advantage of the [Audioino][] bootloader, to load right from the web page.

+This is still unfinished, go see the TODO file.

 The Ladder
 ----------